JohnKim9887/qr_tracker/README.md

 ## About the App

 ### This app supports treasure-hunt and pathfinding challenges by using an external SQL Server to save and load information about locations.
-### Using GPS positioning and QR-code scans, it tracks which tags a user has collected.
+### Using GPS positioning and QR-code scans, it tracks the tags user has collected.
 ### Currently the SQL Server Is Offline
 ---